 Concerns about undue foreign influence have been exacerbated by the inappropriate and intentional actions of a few.
 Undue foreign influence concerns can be mitigated by informing researchers of institutional and federal disclosure requirements and best practices to prevent inadvertent or premature sharing of sensitive research data to foreign entities.

-What Do Researchers Need To Do?
+What Do Researchers Need to Do?

-The best ways to mitigate concerns regarding undue foreign influence are by educating yourself and your staff about relevant regulations and policies, completing all sponsor and Institute disclosure procedures, and providing ongoing communications regarding any new or changing relationships with foreign entities.
+The best ways to mitigate concerns regarding foreign influence are by educating yourself and your staff about relevant regulations and policies, completing all sponsor and Institute disclosure procedures, and providing ongoing communications regarding any new or changing relationships with foreign entities.
 The following resources are provided to help you fulfill those responsibilities.
-We will continue to update and expand the resources on this page, as necessary, so please check back periodically.
+We will continue to update and expand the resources on this page, as necessary, so please check back often.

 MIT uses the CITI Program for the training needs of faculty, researchers, students and staff.
 CITI has developed a four-part course titled Undue Foreign Influence: Risks and Mitigations which covers the following: